First Dark Matter Search Results From Coherent CAPTAIN-Mills: Beam and Particle Sources

 \subsection{$\pi^0$ production}

 $\pi^0$s are produced in copious numbers in proton-target collisions at Lujan; however, a simulation must be used to determine the number and distribution of $\pi^0$s produced.
-The $\pi^0$ has a lifetime of $8.5\times10^{-8}$~ns, and will therefore decay in flight rather than slow down and stop through nuclear interactions.
-The $\pi^0$ production was simulated using MCNP6.2 \cite{MCNP} and the LANSCE Lujan Center Mark-III Target System target card.
-The total number of $\pi^0$s, $N_{\pi^0}$, scales linearly with the number of Protons on Target (POT), and we find that $N_{\pi^0}=0.115 \times \mathrm{POT}$.
-The distribution is close to isotropic, as shown in Fig.\,\ref{fig:pi0_angle}, and peaks between 100 and 120 MeV as shown in Fig.\,\ref{fig:pi0_momentum}.
+The $\pi^0$ has a lifetime of $8.5\times10^{-8}$\,ns \cite{Nu_mass}, and will therefore decay in flight rather than slow down and stop through nuclear interactions.
+The $\pi^0$ production is simulated using MCNP6.2 \cite{MCNP} and the LANSCE Lujan Center Mark-III Target System target card.
+The total number of $\pi^0$s, $N_{\pi^0}$, scales linearly with the number of Protons on Target, and we find that $N_{\pi^0}=0.115 \times \mathrm{POT}$.
+The distribution is close to isotropic over most angles but with a noticeable enhancement in the forward direction, as shown in Fig.\,\ref{fig:pi0_angle}, and peaks between 100 and 120 MeV as shown in Fig.\,\ref{fig:pi0_momentum}.